 The Future of Cold Chain and Intermodal

-With advancements in AI, IoT, and green technology, the future looks tasty.
-Startups like Phononic are pioneering solid-state cooling solutions, which could revolutionize cold chain by eliminating the need for bulky compressors.
+Startups like Phononic are pioneering solid-state cooling solutions, revolutionizing cold chain by eliminating the need for bulky compressors.
 Companies are experimenting with solar-powered reefers and autonomous vehicles to further push the envelope.
 Stay Frosty!